-- Thoracic 4DCT images acquired as part of the standard planning process for the treatment of thoracic malignancies at our institution, The University of Texas M. D. Anderson Cancer Center in Houston, TX, and
+- Thoracic 4DCT images acquired as part of the standard planning process for the treatment of thoracic malignancies at The University of Texas M. D. Anderson Cancer Center in Houston, TX, and

 - Inspiratory and exipratory breath-hold CT image pairs acquired from the National Heart Lung Blood Institute COPDgene study archive.